 In this week’s 5 minute update, we focused on:

 1) The current status of the Israel / PLO peace process

-2) The current status of the situation with Syria
+2) The current status of the situation with Iran

 An agreement to divide Jerusalem and establish a PLO state is a tribulation event.

 The link to these articles are as follows: